valancej/Anchore-Documentation/docs/enterprise/kubernetes/install_kubernetes_helm.md

 The PostgreSQL container that is automatically installed with Anchore Enterprise is postgres:9.

 Anchore Enterprise supports PostgeSQL version 9.6 or higher

+## Production Deployment Recommendations

+For production deployments of Anchore Enterprise we recommend the following:

+- Configuring an external PostgreSQL database instance.
+- Configuring an external archive driver.

 ## Installation